-Ensure the craft is only operating at slow speed when lowering the wheels into water as the drag created during this process will impact craft control and stability.
-Note that when the bow wheel is down craft steering control can be dramatically affected, especially in areas where a strong tidal flow is present.
+Ensure the boat is only operating at slow speed when lowering the wheels into water as the drag created during this process will impact boat control and stability.
+Note that when the bow wheel is down boat steering control can be dramatically affected, especially in areas where a strong tidal flow is present.